 In its mandate, Morena states that Mexican gambling has not been taxed in accordance with international practices and that social costs linked to gambling have not been appropriately considered by national stakeholders.

-In addition, a new legislative framework would support the government’s combat of black market activities, a key directive of new Mexican President Andres Manuel Lopez Obrador (AMLO).
+In addition, a new legislative framework would support the government’s fight against of black market activities, a key directive of new Mexican President Andres Manuel Lopez Obrador (AMLO).

-Entering 2019, AMLO and the Morena-PT coalition government announced the launch of Mexico’s ‘CoDI project’ seeking to revamp Mexico’s business and commercial frameworks.
+Entering 2019, AMLO and the Morena-PT coalition government announced the launch of Mexico’s ‘CoDI project’ seeking to update Mexico’s entire business and commercial frameworks.